 In the late afternoon, continue to Akhaltsikhe, where you will visit the multi-cultural complex of 'Rabath'.
 Wander the Rabat Fortress (Old Town) with its rare examples of darbazebi (traditional Georgian houses), castle, mosque and synagogue.
-Afterwards continue to Vardiza where you will spend the night.

 Borjomi Spa resort - Borjomi is a resort town in the picturesque Borjomi Gorge.
 The town is most famous for its mineral water industry, which is one of the main exports of Georgia.
 Borjomi is also home to the most extensive ecologically-themed amusement park in the Caucasus.